4cc8783b/hass-jarolift/README.md

     - name: 'Livingroom Main Cover'
       group: '0x0001'
       serial: '0x116ea01'
+	  # The following two are optional
+	  repeat_count: 4	# number of times a command is sent - default = 0
+	  repeat_delay: 0.2 # delay between multiple transmissions - default = 0.2
 ```

 Make sure Home Assistant can write a file in the config directory.
 The integration will write one to keep